mlsrico/haloperidol_and_covid19/README.md

 **Contents**:

-* `crude_analysis.R`: required packages and coding for crude Cox regression analyses, checking of PH assumption, and outliers and Kaplan-Meier curves.
+* `scripts/crude_analysis.R`: required packages and coding for crude Cox regression analyses, checking of PH assumption, and outliers and Kaplan-Meier curves.
-* `multivariable_analysis.R`: required packages and coding for multivariable Cox regression analyses, frequency tables, and SMD for comparing exposed vs. non-esposed groups.
+* `scripts/multivariable_analysis.R`: required packages and coding for multivariable Cox regression analyses, frequency tables, and SMD for comparing exposed vs. non-esposed groups.
-* `ps_analysis.R`: required packages and coding for the propensity-score model, SMD for balance, and Kaplan-Meier curves.
+* `scripts/ps_analysis.R`: required packages and coding for the propensity-score model, SMD for balance, and Kaplan-Meier curves.
-* `optimal_matching_analysis.R`: required packages and coding for the computation of matched analytic samples, crude Cox regression analysis in the matched analytic sample, frequency tables, SMD check for balance, and Kaplan-Meier curves.
+* `scripts/optimal_matching_analysis.R`: required packages and coding for the computation of matched analytic samples, crude Cox regression analysis in the matched analytic sample, frequency tables, SMD check for balance, and Kaplan-Meier curves.

 **Note**: